Para wirra walking trail large

 Pack your bag

 Make sure you are well equipped, have appropriate clothing and carry enough food and water.
 Carry your gear in a small, sturdy, comfortable back pack.
 Taking a lunch box will ensure you can take your rubbish home.
-Be sure to carry 2 litres of water, or more if it’s warm.
-Other essentials include a first aid kit, map, whistle, tissue or toilet paper and something waterproof to sit on.
+Be sure to carry 2 litres of water (more in warm weather).
+Other essentials include a first aid kit, map, whistle, torch, your personal medications, tissue or toilet paper and a trowel, plus a rubbish bag and something waterproof to sit on or hide under.

 What to wear